-This is the second of two courses designed to increase oral and listening communication skills through vocabulary improvement, listening comprehension, pronunciation and grammar, that will result in the development of an ability to use Spanish language in everyday situations and become acquainted with some aspects of the Hispanic culture.
+This is the second of two courses designed to develop the student's conversational skills through practice with vocabulary acquisition, listening comprehension, pronunciation, and basic grammar.
+Students will further develop an ability to use the Spanish language in everyday situations and become acquainted with some cultural aspects of Spanish-speaking communities around the world.

-Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L Prerequisite: SPAN 091A with C or better Advisory Level: Read: 3 Write: 3 Math: None Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None IGETC: None District GE: None
+Prerequisite: SPAN 091A with C or better Advisory Level: Read: 3 Write: 3 Math: None Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None IGETC: None District GE: None